-Each Hindu deity has many characteristics such as how they dress or what weapons they carry.
-These characteristics are represented by symbols which are used to identify the different gods and goddesses.
-For example, Krishna may be identified by the peacock feather worn on the head, or by the flute that he carries which symbolizes divine music.
+Each Hindu deity has many characteristics, such as how they dress or what weapons they carry.
+These characteristics are represented by symbols that are used to identify the different gods and goddesses.
+For example, Krishna may be identified by the peacock feather worn on the head or by the flute he carries, which symbolizes divine music.

 Symbols in Hinduism